On this page

 - 2019 was 63.8 per cent

-- 2020 was 64.2 per cent.
+- 2020 was 64.2 per cent

-The percentage of female Māori and Pacific students is higher at 72.5 per cent and 70.5 per cent, respectively.
-These rates have been stable since 2020.
+The percentage of female Māori and Pacific students is higher at 72.7 per cent and 71.5 per cent, respectively.
+These rates have been stable since 2020 for Māori students, but have increased from 70.5 per cent in 2022 for Pacific students.

 Conversion rates for female students are slightly higher than those for males.